dorianstipic/Rating-Model-Streamlit-App/README.md

 Demo rating model for financial institutions under [CAMELS framework](https://en.wikipedia.org/wiki/CAMELS_rating_system).
 Presented as a Streamlit App.

 ### Install the App
 To Install the needed environment click on the *Install App.bat* batch file, which will run the installation automatically (create the conda env: *streamlit_dashboard_demo*).
-Make sure the *requirement.txt* file is in the same directory as the .bat file
+Make sure the *requirement.txt* file is in the same directory as the batch file

 Alternatively, run the command
 ```